-The CC or RC as appropriate is responsible for setting the credit policies and eligibility criteria.
-The CC or RC as appropriate is the approval authority for accepting applications to become Approved Sellers/Servicers under the MPP, Approved Reinsurers under the MIP, Approved Lenders under the SFGS and eligible treasury counterparties.
+The CC or RC as appropriate is responsible for setting the credit policies and eligibility criteria and is the approval authority for accepting applications to become Approved Sellers/Servicers under the MPP, Approved Reinsurers under the MIP and RMP, Approved Lenders under the SFGS and eligible treasury counterparties.
 It is also responsible for setting risk exposure limits for counterparties.
 The CC and RC monitor the operating environment closely and put in place timely risk-mitigating measures to manage the credit risk.

-The TAC or RC as appropriate conducts an indepth analysis of pricing economics and associated credit risks for business transactions, while taking into consideration the latest market conditions and business strategies approved by the Board.
+The TAC or RC as appropriate conducts in-depth analysis of pricing economics and associated credit risks for business transactions, while taking into consideration the latest market conditions and business strategies approved by the Board.